-Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active;
+Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

-Level 3 Unobservable inputs supported by significant to the fair value of the assets or liabilities.
+Level 3 Unobservable inputs supported by little or no market activity and are significant to the fair value of the assets or liabilities.